kylerobots/example-python-package/README.md

 These are the included features.
 This README is not an exhaustive list of all features.
 It merely points out which are in use with some light explanation and often a link to the relevant documentation.
 Please refer to that documentation for implementation details.

+### Code Coverage ###

+There is a VS Code task to run and report the code coverage of the unit tests.
+There is also a GitHub workflow that does the same and comments the results on the Pull Request.

 ### Conventional Commit Checks ###